apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

 The variable "pip_initialization_script" in variables.tf file in the Terraform folder needs to be set to this GCP script path.

 4. Navigate to the Terraform directory.
-Replace GCP details like project name, bucket name, etc. with yours, and set up cloud infrastructure using the following Terraform commands:
+Replace GCP details like project name, bucket name, etc. in the variables.tf file with yours, and set up cloud infrastructure using the following Terraform commands:
     ```
     terraform init
     terraform plan